 The flat-top of Kilimanjaro is not really so flat.

-We summited Kilimanjaro at sunrise and lingered longer.
-None of us suffered significantly from the altitude and as the sun climbed higher and higher it almost felt warm.
-Ok, maybe it wasn’t really warm, but compared to the cold dark of the night, it warmed the heart.
+We summited Africa's highest point at sunrise and lingered at the peak.
+Fortunately, none of us suffered significantly from altitude sickness, and as the sun climbed, the air almost felt warm.
+Maybe it wasn't truly warm, but compared to the freezing cold of the night, it certainly warmed the heart.
+We took photographs of the shadow cast by the mountain, the surrounding clouds, and the lumpy flat-top.
+The whole thing had a lunar feel.

 The picture above was taken from the eroded rim.
 In the center of the picture is a gentle rise where a deep pit can be found.
 We didn’t get close.
 From above, the Reusch Ash Pit looks like a series of telescoping circles that hint at Kibo’s true identity.
 Fumes still roil up from it (or so I’m told).